Loss-driven gain enhancements driven by topological singularities in non-Hermitian photonic crystals defects: Results

-In summary, we have demonstrated that material loss, in contrast to the material's real part of its permittivity can play the unexpected role of enhancing gain through a topological phase transition in 1D and 2D non-Hermitian photonic crystals.
-These resonances are additionally quasi-BIC's whose $Q$ factors reach maximal values at the point of the phase transition.
-Our work highlights different the role that material loss and defects can play in non-Hermitian photonic structures.
-More broadly, it highlights how phase singularities can be used to engineer nonlinear photonic systems to have exceptional performance.
+In summary, we have demonstrated that purely lossy defects can play the unexpected role of inducing both exceptional point and reflection pole singularities exhibiting nontrivial topology in non-Hermitian photonic crystals.
+In the case of reflection pole singularities, gain enhancement can be achieved and optimized through a topological phase transition in 1D and 2D non-Hermitian photonic crystals.
+Our work highlights the unique role that material loss and defects can play in non-Hermitian photonic structures.
+More broadly, it highlights further opportunities for engineering singularities to maximize performance in nonlinear photonic systems.